 One of the things I particularly enjoyed about this circular walk was the ever-changing landscape.
 The mountains around Alijó are quite rugged, rocky and uncultivated but as you head in the direction of the Douro River, the undulating curves and ribboned slopes of more familiar Douro landscapes appear.

-The small local vineyards on the outskirts of Alijó were hives of activity with local people busy tending their small scale vineyards, pruning vines and burning off the resulting piles of twigs.
+In late February, the small local vineyards on the outskirts of Alijó were hives of activity with local people busy tending their small scale vineyards, pruning vines and burning off the resulting piles of twigs.

 São Mamede da Ribatua has a pretty park full of sculptures and an azulejo-clad church as well as plenty of traditional buildings.
 What we came here for was the view of the Tua Valley and it didn’t disappoint.